Ayham-0010/Post-Deltalake-Batch-ETL/README.md

 ### Event-Driven Batch Processing with Spark & Delta Lake ###

 This project is an event-driven batch processing pipeline that consumes domain events from EventStoreDB, buffers them in memory, and processes them in micro-batches using Apache Spark.
-Events are persisted into Delta Lake tables for reliable storage and downstream analytics.
+Events are persisted into Delta Lake tables for reliable storage and downstream consumers.

 Unlike pure real-time pipelines, this design leverages batch-timeout windows and multi-threading for efficient event handling, making it both scalable and fault-tolerant.